 What's the Covid situation?

-Turkey's death toll stands at 57,000, with more than six million cases registered.
-After a tough first year, the situation has improved markedly following a number of strict lockdowns and restrictions on socializing, although numbers rose again in July.
-It has fully vaccinated over 44% of the population as of September 2.
+Turkey's death toll stands at 83,231, with more than 9.7 million cases registered.
+After a tough first year, the situation improved markedly following a number of strict lockdowns and restrictions on socializing, although numbers rose again in July.
+Although omicron is now spreading, authorities have played down its threat, recently halving quarantine time for anyone testing positive to 14 days.
+The country has fully vaccinated just over 62% of the population as of January 7.

 What can visitors expect?

 After enduring lockdowns and curfews, Turkey returned to relative normality last year, but now Omicron is taking hold.
 Shops are now, as are cafes and restaurants, with no restrictions.
 Entry into more crowded venues like theaters, cinemas or concerts will will require proof of vaccination, or a negative PCR test taken 48 hours prior to the event.
 In most cases, for non-residents, a printed copy of a vaccination certificate should suffice.

 Nightly curfews and Sunday lockdowns have now been removed and cafes and restaurants can serve unlimited numbers

 Museums have reopened, although mask wearing, social distancing and hygiene measures remain in place.

 Use of public transport, including buses, trains, and airplanes will also require proof of vaccination or negative test taken within 48 hours of travel.
 Capacity may be reduced on some services and passengers required to wear a mask.